dlueth/easyepg.minimal/README.md

 ## Setup & Administration
 Switch over to the user you want to run docker under and create (e.g.) a directory `easyepg` in its home folder.

-Afterwards run `eemd admin ~/easyepg` to enter the docker container in admin-mode.
+Afterwards run `eemd admin -v ~/easyepg` to enter the docker container in admin-mode.
 When you finally see the container's prompt (it will download the image from docker on first run) issue `su - easyepg` followed by `./epg.sh` to start easyepg's setup.

 When you are finished setting easyepg up to your liking exit the running docker container by issuing `exit`.